Home Sweet Home Alone: Plot

 Carol discovers Max was left behind and buys a ticket to head back.
 The McKenzies go to church the next day and run into their realtor.
 He tells them there is a buyer, but they must decide by the end of the year, which puts extensive pressure on them.
 Max arrives and unknowingly converses with Jeff and Pam's son Chris who sympathetically gives him his water gun.
 The couple spot Max talking with someone and assume she is his grandmother.
 They resolve to break into the house once again while their family is still at church.

 Sneaking around the back of the house, Jeff and Pam end up in the neighbor's backyard instead.
 Max overhears them once again, with Jeff agreeing to arrive dressed as Santa in an effort to fool him.
-Max responds by boobie-trapping the house to cause difficulty and prevent them from getting close to himself while Jeff and Pam wait for their family to fall asleep on Christmas Eve.
+Max responds by booby-trapping the house to cause difficulty and prevent them from getting close to himself while Jeff and Pam wait for their family to fall asleep on Christmas Eve.
 The couple fall into Max's traps, during which they discover that Max did not steal the doll, but instead a can of soda.
 They clear up the misunderstanding, but learn Max is home alone and agree to let him stay with them until his mother returns.

 As they explain the whole situation to their family, it turns out that Ollie stole the doll and managed to safely retrieve it, thus ensuring that the McKenzies can stay.
 Carol arrives to pick up Max.
 Having moved into their house only two months ago, Carol finds friends in the McKenzies and thanks them for taking care of Max.

 One year later, the Mercers and McKenzies have Christmas dinner together.
 Jeff has gotten a new job and willingly gives Max the soda he craved the year prior.